SPECIAL INTEREST GROUPS

 The purpose of the Physical Education special interest group is to transform practice through professional learning opportunities that feature leading practice and are evidence-led; a further goal is, where appropriate, to create research and/or research opportunities around particular problems of practice.

-The purpose of the Research-Engaged Schools special interest group is to transform practice through professional learning opportunities that feature leading practice and are evidence-led; a further goal is, where appropriate, to create research and/or research opportunities around particular problems of practice.
+The purpose of the Research-Informed Schools special interest group is to transform practice through professional learning opportunities that feature leading practice and are evidence-led; a further goal is, where appropriate, to create research and/or research opportunities around particular problems of practice.

-Supporting Women in Education within and beyond the ECIS community.
+Supporting Women in Education within and beyond the ECIS community

 Welcome to the World Languages Special Interest Group